spack/spack/lib/spack/docs/containers.rst

        # singularity or anything else that is currently supported
        format: docker

-       # Sets the base images for the build and final stage
+       # Sets the base images for the stages where Spack builds the
+       # software or where the software gets installed after being built..
        images:
          os: "centos:7"
          spack: develop